attack-monkey/Lean-Functional-Typescript/README.md

 ========

 Mutability can however be managed in a completely pure way - by abiding by the rules of Pure Macros.
-`pureMutable` takes a starting value along with a Pure Macro - let's call this the 'Child Macro' It spawns a new instance of the Child Macro passing in the initial value as input, as well as a special `set` macro.
+`pureMutable` *available from Lean Prelude* takes a starting value along with a 'Handler'.
+It spawns a new instance of the Handler passing in the initial value as input, as well as a special `set` macro.
-When `set` is called, nothing is mutated in any currently running macros, BUT a new Child Macro is spawned, passing in the new value as input.
+When `set` is called, nothing is mutated in any currently running macros, BUT a new Handler Macro is spawned, passing in the new value as input.
-Actually both the old and new value are passed into the Child Macro should it need to work with the old and new.
+Actually both the old and new value are passed into the Handler should it need to work with the old and new.

 ```typescript